-In this week’s problem, we ended up talking about special number grids called magic squares.
+In a recent problem, we ended up talking about special number grids called magic squares.
 We’ll have more to say about magic squares in a future blog, but right now we’d like to show you something a bit different: a grid of numbers that you can use in a mathemagical trick!
 Take a look at this 6-by-6 grid; each square of the grid contains a number:

 You can download a copy of this grid to print, using the button below.